What Is Prompt Engineering?

 Workflow AI — Design prompts for each step.
 Make inputs and expected outputs explicit so the workflow is reproducible.

 Newer models handle vague prompts better.
-You no longer need elaborate prompt templates for simple tasks.
-But prompt engineering still matters when:
+You don't need elaborate prompt templates for simple tasks anymore.
+But prompt engineering still pays off when:

 - You need consistent, structured output